Immunet: Effectiveness

 While independent testing has been performed, PCMag, in 2010, rated the product to be fair in its effectiveness.

 Immunet's virus definitions are stored on servers available over the Internet, requiring less memory and system resource than antivirus programs that reside on the user's computer.
 Cloud protection has been known to give better protection and detection, on the other hand, offline protection is not particularly good.
 Overall, the effectiveness of the Free product is average; the company recommends that users employ the Free product as an additional protection, rather than using it alone.

 In Windows 8.1 and 10, older versions of Immunet such as 3.x only satisfies Virus protection but not Spyware and unwanted software protection in Action Center alerts on toolbar unlike other commercial antiviruses which satisfy both.

 Discontinuation

-On 1st January 2024, Immunet has ceased its services.
+On January 1, 2024, Immunet ceased its services.
 The product will no longer have a connection to the cloud servers.
 According to its main website, Cisco aims to continue contributing to cybersecurity through Talos threat intelligence, but Immunet does not fit this purpose.
-The Immunet Forum also shut down all operations on 1st February 2024.
+The Immunet Forum also shut down all operations on February 1, 2024.